Out of suffering have emerged the strongest souls.

 — Kahlil Gibran

-Alongside psychotherapy, I continue to practise as a speech pathologist, and that dual experience shapes my work.
-It has taught me how to listen beyond words, how early experiences shape adult relationships, and how difficult it can be to ask for help after years of masking or coping alone.
+Alongside psychotherapy, I continue to practise as a speech pathologist, and that dual experience has shaped the way I listen and think about change.
+It has taught me how people adapt in order to cope, how difficult it can be to ask for help, and how much of our inner world can remain hidden beneath the surface.